ONSdigital/cis_households/.github/PULL_REQUEST_TEMPLATE.md

 ## Post-review checklist

-As I merege these changes, I have:
+As I merge these changes, I have:

-- [ ] Updated the related Jira ticket.
+- [ ] Updated the related Jira ticket, including approximate time spent (including review)
+- [ ] Moved the related Jira ticket to Done.